Why A $790 Balenciaga Hoodie Has A World Food Programme Logo

 "Do not get sucked into the marketing that this choice makes you a hero," Richey told AidEx, an organization that supports humanitarian workers, in an online interview in May.

-"This goes to the core of the debate on what the whole development industry is about," says Savina Tessitore, who's worked at the Food and Agriculture Organization of the U.N. and gone on humanitarian missions to Ghana, Nigeria, Sudan and Thailand.
+"This goes to the core of the debate on what the whole development industry is about," says Savina Tessitore, who has worked at the Food and Agriculture Organization of the U.N. and gone on humanitarian missions to Ghana, Nigeria, Sudan and Thailand.
 "Whether it's changing the structural conditions of poverty and vulnerability or giving crumbs that fall off the table to the poor and hungry."

 "Who can buy [$850] fanny packs?"
 Tessitore asks.
 "Very rich people who are such because so many more are very poor, some to the extent that they cannot survive without some form of foreign aid.
 It's downright obscene."